mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 The following library is requires to compile this code:

   * OneWire
+  * DallasTemperature

 In the Arduino software, go to `Tools > Manage Libraries` and type "`OneWire`" in the serach bar and press "`Enter`" on your keyboard.

 Select the library named "`OneWire`" and click the "`Install`" button.

+Do the same for the DallasTemperature library.
+Type "`DallasTemperature`" in the serach bar and press "`Enter`" on your keyboard.

+Select the library named "`DallasTemperature`" and click the "`Install`" button.

+Close the Library Manager window by clicking the "`Close`" button when finished.

 Plug the OnewWire Temperature Sensor into the Grove port marked `D4-5` on the Mayfly board.